javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 */!*
 ```

 A nice syntactic sugar, isn't it?
+And very simple to implement.

 ## Wrapping functions: "apply"